 - Alternate Continuity: Word of God is that "Dear Sweetie Belle" takes place about a week before "Sisterhooves Social" would have, and events diverge from there.

 - Arc Welding: The CMC and Shining/Luna plots, as well as the romantic plots set up by Morning Glory, originated as separate stories which Jade found fit together.
 He also attempted to work in another short fic, "An Oral History of the Rise of the New Lunar Republic", but that didn't work out.

 - As You Know: Briefly used when Feather Duster points out, to his former weather team coworker Rainbow Dash, the storm cloud generators that he plans to overload.

-- Big Bad: Despite only appearing in the letter flashbacks, Feather Duster is basically this for the "Dear Cutie Mark Crusaders" trilogy, owing to the trauma his vindictive actions caused to the CMC's families and the subsequent effect on their lives.
-He cements this position in the "epilogue" "Cutie Mark Crusaders Dream Warriors", finally appearing in the present before finally being Killed Off for Real.
+- Big Bad: Despite only appearing in the letter flashbacks, Feather Duster is basically this for the "Dear Cutie Mark Crusaders" trilogy, owing to the trauma his vindictive actions caused the CMC's families and the subsequent effect on their lives.
+He cements this position in "Cutie Mark Crusaders Dream Warriors", finally appearing in the present before being Killed Off for Real.